acm-uiuc/til/_til/tmux/create-a-named-tmux-session.md

+---
-# Create A Named tmux Session
+title: Create A Named tmux Session
+category: tmux
+---

 When creating a new tmux session